Azure/data-lake-adlstool/doc/README.md

 ```
 adlstool upload newcred.cred /local/ /home
 ```
-This copies the entire directory and its subdirectories into ADLS under /home/directory.
+This copies the entire directory and its subdirectories into ADLS under /home/ directory.

 ## Best Practices & FAQ